Do You Need a DNA Test for Immigration?

 - Receive paperwork from USCIS or other agencies requesting DNA evidence of a relationship between the petitioner and beneficiary.
 Ordering a test prior to having USCIS paperwork can result in delays and possibly paying for another test.

-- After receiving this information, we will schedule a consultation with our partner lab on your behalf.
+- After receiving this information, we will schedule a final consultation with our partner lab on your behalf.